bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 - __A__ssets

 ???
+Mecha: Modules, entry, chunks, and assets.

-Let's discuss these terms in more detail
+Let's discuss each of these terms in more detail...

 ---

 # Modules

-## The Webpack units
+- Executable JavaScript
+- Find Dependencies
+- Load those Dependencies as Modules

+???

 A **module** is a unit in webpack output.
-Sometimes they are just input files, other times webpack and plugins create them to store information to supply a related webpack or plugin's feature.

-???

-A module is a unit in webpack output.
-Its too simple to say they are input files for webpack.
-Webpack and plugins can produce modules without an existing file or a module may be produced to refer some other thing.
-Commonly though they will be files included in the webpack compilation process.
+Sometimes they are just input files but loaders and plugins can produce modules without an existing file.

+Webpack determines from the module any dependencies and loads them as modules.

 --